SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 This cloning could take a while.
 Once done, go into the session folder in your Command Prompt/Terminal<br> `cd sydneyTestersBootcamp/03_ContinuousIntegration`.

 #####5.
-Update the forked repository into your local machine (This step is only for those of you who already have forked/cloned in previous sessions).
+Update the forked repository into your local machine (This step is only for those of you who already have forked/cloned in previous sessions.
+If you just did step 5, then you do not need to do this).

 On your machine, open the command prompt or Terminal, go to the folder where you had cloned the repo into (eg: `cd sydneyTestersBootcamp`).<br>

-Add a remote alias pointing to the original repo that you forked from:<br>
+Add a remote alias 'upstream' pointing to the original repo that you forked from:<br>
-`git remote add original https://github.com/SydneyTestersBootcamp/sydneyTestersBootcamp.git`
+`git remote add upstream https://github.com/SydneyTestersBootcamp/sydneyTestersBootcamp.git`

 Now pull in the latest changes from the original repo:<br>
-`git fetch original`

-Now merge the changes in the original into your local machine:<br>
-`git merge original/master`
+`git pull -s recursive -X theirs upstream master`

 If you see an error message that looks like "Please, commit your changes or stash them before you can merge.
 Aborting", then run:
-`git stash` and try the merge again.
+`git stash` and try the git pull again.

 #####6.
 Set up the CI Server VM that we'll use for the workshop